To apply to the CRE Youth Reconciliation Initiative, click here.

-Canadian Roots Exchange has been organizing 2 exchanges in collaboration with the YMCA.
+Canadian Roots Exchange has organized 2 exchanges in collaboration with the YMCA.
 These groups are already formed among youth between the ages of 14-18 years from the communities of Toronto, ON, Ottawa, ON/Gatineau, QC, Saskatoon, SK, and Cawston, B.C.
 The exchanges have a focus on:

 - Learning Canadian histories and present realities in relations to the experiences of Indigenous and Immigrant communities through community and group activities, ceremonies and walking tours